alvaroscelza/django-template/README.md

 - Enter environment: Example: `venv\Scripts\activate`
 - `pip install -r requirements.txt`
 - `pre-commit install`
 - Create an .env file at project root for storing secrets.
 File .env-example is provided as a guide of this file's content.
 Make sure you copy your SECRET_KEY there.
-(You can use [Djecrety](https://djecrety.ir/), or any other token generator to generate Settings SECRET_KEY)
 - `python manage.py makemigrations`
 - `python manage.py migrate`
 - `python manage.py createsuperuser`